biiiliii/A-Star/README.md

 ## A* Pathfinding Algorithm Visualization 🗺️

 This Python program visualizes the A* pathfinding algorithm using Pygame.
-It generates a grid with random obstacles and finds the shortest path between a starting point and an end point.
+It includes different visualizations such as a grid with random obstacles, hexagonal grids, and a snake game pathfinding.

 ### Requirements